Bringing Kids to DFS: K-12 Arts Activities on Campus

 We know that encountering the performing arts in any setting can have a lasting impact on a young person.
 We also know that that visiting a major University campus to experience the arts in a professional performance venue can offer inspiration and new perspectives.

-These hour-long, grade-appropriate matinee programs allow students to discover diverse art forms with professional artists from Los Angeles and around the world.
-Educational materials are provided to every classroom, and include information about each artistic discipline, the artists involved and discussion/activity guides to help teachers and students contextualize and make personal connections to the performance.
-For many students a visit to Royce Hall is a first: the first time in a concert hall, the first time experiencing a live performance, and the first time on a university campus.
+These hour-long, grade-appropriate matinee events allow students to discover diverse art forms with professional artists from Los Angeles and around the world.
+Held in professional performance venues like historic Royce Hall, Demonstration Performances offer a full theater-going experience with uniformed ushers and printed programs.
+Educational materials are provided to each participating teacher, and include information about the artists involved, the specific art form or genre, and discussion/activity guides to help teachers and students contextualize and make personal connections to the performance.

 Performance Workshops & My Special World

 DFS workshop activities provide an opportunity for students to interact with artists in a hands-on setting.
 Held behind the scenes in the Royce Hall Rehearsal Room, workshops are intended for smaller groups of 50 to 150 students, depending on the artist and art form.
-My Special World Workshops are geared for our youngest audiences, grades K-4.
-Performance Workshops are targeted specifically to older students and offer participatory activities and artist-led discussions that offer a glimpse into the creative process.
+My Special World Workshops include hands-on arts experiences geared for our youngest audiences, grades 2-4.
+Performance Workshops are targeted specifically to older students and offer participatory activities and artist-led discussions that provide a glimpse into the creative process.

 Workshops are scheduled throughout the school year for various age groups, so be sure to check our events calendar often.